Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Biotin is a B vitamin that is essential for the production of proteins needed for nail growth.

-Several smaller studies support biotin supplementation for the growth and strength of nails however, results may be better for those who have lower levels of biotin in their diet [5, 6].
+Several smaller studies support taking biotin supplements to encourage strong and healthy nails.
+However, people may experience better results from biotin supplements if they have lower levels of biotin in their diet [5, 6].

-Biotin deficiency is rare and although research available on this is promising, larger trials are needed to determine the effects of biotin supplementation on nail growth and strength in human studies.
+Biotin deficiency is rare and although research available on this is promising, more studies are needed to determine the effects of biotin supplementation on nail growth and strength.

 What Can I Do to Make My Toenails Grow Back Faster?